[ Submissions are now open! More information here. ]

-In order to celebrate Meriwether’s achievements and continue her legacy, the Feminist Press has partnered with TAYO Literary Magazine to launch a contest seeking the best debut books by women and nonbinary writers of color.
+In order to celebrate Meriwether’s achievements and continue her legacy, the Feminist Press has partnered with TAYO Literary Magazine to launch a contest seeking the best debut books by women writers of color and nonbinary writers of color.

 First time authors, submit your complete manuscript, either fiction, including novels and short story collections, or narrative memoir, of 50,000 to 80,000 words, and you could receive $5,000 and a publishing contract from the Feminist Press!

 YZ CHIN — THOUGH I GET HOME (2016)CLAUDIA HERNÁNDEZ — KNITTING THE FOG (2017)